Analytic philosophy: Liberalism

-Isaiah Berlin had a lasting influence on both analytic political philosophy and liberalism with his lecture "Two Concepts of Liberty".
+During World War II, Karl Popper defended the open society in The Open Society and its Enemies (1945).
+Isaiah Berlin had a lasting influence with his lecture "Two Concepts of Liberty" (1958).
 Berlin defined 'negative liberty' as absence of coercion or interference in private actions.
-'Positive liberty' Berlin maintained, could be thought of as self-mastery, which asks not what we are free from, but what we are free to do.
+'Positive liberty' could be thought of as self-mastery, which asks not what we are free from, but what we are free to do.

-Current analytic political philosophy owes much to John Rawls, who in a series of papers from the 1950s onward (most notably "Two Concepts of Rules" and "Justice as Fairness") and his 1971 book A Theory of Justice, produced a sophisticated defense of a generally liberal egalitarian account of distributive justice.
-Rawls introduced the term the veil of ignorance.
+Current analytic political philosophy owes much to John Rawls, who in a series of papers (most notably "Two Concepts of Rules" (1955) and "Justice as Fairness" (1958)) and his book A Theory of Justice (1971) produced a sophisticated defense of a generally liberal egalitarian account of distributive justice.
+Rawls introduced the thought experiment of the veil of ignorance.